The world is seeing too many days where humanity

 Hearing about emotional experiences can create memories that drive anxious thoughts and behaviour. ask your child or teen to name three things they are grateful for.
 Encourage them to write them in a journal, or write them down and put them into a gratitude jar.
 This will create a visual cue, as well as something they can go to when they need to a reminder of the good in their world.

-Could this happen to me?
+Could this happen

 More than ever, our children will need to trust that we believe they are safe enough.
 Just as they did when they bumped and scraped they were little, when they are hurting they will look to us, then back to themselves, then back to us.
 There are two reasons they do this: